frodejac/jwtool/README.md

   --ugly           don't pretty-print the output
   -H, --headers    include JWT headers in output
   -h, --help       print this help and exit
+  --verify         verify the JWT signature
+  --key            path to verification key (PEM for RS/ES/EdDSA, or raw secret file for HS*)

 Inspect a JWT and print its claims as JSON.